Table of Contents

 While it’s important to be getting the right amount of EPA and DHA, more isn’t necessarily better when it comes to omega-3 fatty acid supplementation.

 No evidence suggests taking more omega-3s than recommended can lead to more health benefits.
 On the flip side, too much can actually hurt your immune system.

 Inflammation is your body’s natural response to deal with acute sicknesses, illness, and injury.
 If you get sick or injured, you need inflammation for your body to fight, heal, and recover.
 Taking too much omega-3s may lead to a suppressed immune system and leave you more vulnerable to contracting those acute illnesses and/or slowing down your recovery time. *

-Going over your omega-3 daily intake limit can also lead to increased bleeding (since EPA lowers your blood clotting) and potential increased risk of having a stroke.
+Going over your omega-3 daily intake limit can also lead to increased bleeding (since EPA lowers your blood clotting) and a potential increased risk of having a stroke.